Starlaw249/LOS-old/README.md

 # <img src="https://user-images.githubusercontent.com/78159956/151229169-ae57dee1-afa3-446b-bd03-a4522942915e.png" alt="alt text" width="420" height="69">-->
 # ![Untitled2](https://user-images.githubusercontent.com/78159956/151229169-ae57dee1-afa3-446b-bd03-a4522942915e.png)
 "Lapiz Operating System" or LOS is a lightweight, simple and graphical operating system based on the MyOS(http://homepages.rpi.edu/~wangy52/PersonalWebsite/build/html/Misc/MyOS/MyOS.html) "DIY" OS tutorial.
+First off, A warm welcome to the LOS community! we are excited for your interest.
+Your involvement is much appriciated(though not required) in helping us make a lightweight graphical operating system.

+Thank you for visiting our small corner of the interwebs :)

 To Do:
 - Boot on REAL HARDWARE*